AlexanderMac/n-assert/readme.md

   - `reject` - callback, is called when `err` is undefined.

 - **sinonMatch(expected)**<br>
 Calls sinon.match and compares `actual` value with `expected` using `nassert.assert`.
-Returns true if they are the same, otherwiser throws an error.
+Returns true if they are the same, otherwiser throws an error. **Warning!** To use `sinonMatch` function, sinon instance should be initialized via `nassert.initSinon(sinon)` method.

 - **getObjectId()**<br>
 Returns new mongodb ObjectId.